 - Device management: The simplest ‘hack’ of all is the physical theft of a device.
 Device management allows you to locate where the device is and erase it remotely.

 - Secure container: This isolates your communication app from all other apps which could potentially be infected with malware or spyware.
-A tool which is on the highest level will offer this containerization within an encrypted container.
+A tool on the highest level will offer this in an encrypted container.

 1: Protecting the hardware of an encrypted phone